 Yellowstone National Park is massive!
 The park itself is 3,472 square miles or over 2.2 million acres!
 Yellowstone is bigger than the states of Rhode Island and Delaware combined.

-There are also 251 miles of road in Yellowstone with a seventy-mile upper loop and another ninety-six mile lower loop with the highest speed limit being 45 MPH.
+There are also 251 miles of road in Yellowstone, with a seventy-mile upper loop and another ninety-six-mile lower loop.
+The highest speed limit is 45 MPH.

-This means that you should plan on staying several days to really get a chance to see Yellowstone.
+This means that you should plan on staying several days to see Yellowstone.
 I almost forgot about the traffic.
-You are going to be one of the millions of visitors who flock to Yellowstone each summer so bring your patience and do not plan on seeing everything in one day.
+You are going to be one of the millions of visitors who flock to Yellowstone each summer, so bring your patience and do not plan on seeing everything in one day.

 My best advice is to plan on seeing a different section of the park each day.
 I made a map showing where each hotel and cabin is located within the park.
 I also added the highlights near each hotel so you can plan what to see when staying at each hotel.